crd477/cygports/minisign/README.md

 It is released under the ISC license.

-The current release can be downloaded from:
+The current release can be downloaded from:<br>
 https://github.com/jedisct1/minisign/releases/tag/0.10

 It can be compiled on Cygwin without patches.